Top 10 Mistakes You’re Making Right Now as a Wholesaler and Distributor

-In fact, lowering your prices to the point of absurdity may attract the wrong type of customer, one that will readily switch alliances between wholesalers and distributors at every opportunity to save dollars.
+Lowering your prices to the point of absurdity may attract the wrong type of customer, one that will readily switch alliances between wholesalers and distributors at every opportunity to save dollars.

 You might have heard about WOWing your customers.
-Yes, you need to do this by anticipating, surprising and delighting your customers with every interaction.
+Yes, you need to do this by anticipating, surprising, and delighting your customers with every interaction.

 Another thing is to improve the buying experience for your customers.
 This means bringing purchasing into the Internet age and making it convenient and painless for them to purchase from you.
 We’ll explore this next.

 Right now you’re probably doing just fine humming along with your sales.
 You’ve been doing the right thing all these years and you’ve been busy taking orders by phone, email, instant messaging or even fax (do people still use these anymore?!).

 But what if you could open another sales channel, one that doesn’t really a great deal of monitoring, employees or yet another brick-and-mortar presence?
 You can with business-to-business e-commerce.

 Frost & Sullivan projects that B2B e-commerce will hit $12 trillion in sales worldwide by 2020, up from $5.5 trillion in 2012.
 Can you afford to ignore this monumental change in the way business is done?